RVNSWE/proj-SoR/README.md

 MonoGame -
 MonoGame is a free and open-source (FOSS) .NET framework for creating video games with C#.
 It's a re-implementation of Microsoft's discontinued XNA Framework.
+It's not an engine itself, but provides all the bones to make one with.

 MonoGame.Extended -
 A FOSS library for use with MonoGame.